meilisearch/documentation/reference/api/keys.md

 <RouteHighlighter method="GET" route="/keys/:key"/>

 Get information on the specified key.
 Attempting to use this endpoint with a non-existent or deleted key will result in [an error](/reference/api/error_codes.md#api-key-not-found).
-The [`key`](/reference/api/keys.md#key) is required.
+A valid API [key](/reference/api/keys.md#key) is required.

 ### Example